isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub_dev_may.rst

    :align: center

+So we have a lot of variants being in this pathway.
+Let's find out a little more information about them.
-So we have more variants being reported than genes in the pathway, hopefully that's because genes are found mutated repeatedly within a cancer type.
-Let's check, I'm going to replace the last portion of the above query, to look at the returned rows.
+I'm going to replace the last 'select' statement of the above query to look at the returned rows.
 Also, similar to last month, we're going to look at a small set of cancer types to ensure the queries come back quickly.

 .. code-block:: sql